contentful/contentful.js/README.md

 **What is Contentful?**

-[Contentful](https://www.contentful.com/) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
+[Contentful](https://www.contentful.com/) provides content infrastructure for digital teams to power websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
-It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship their products faster.

 <details>
 <summary>Table of contents</summary>